desmos-labs/desmos/x/reports/spec/03-state.md

 * `0x01 | Subspace ID | -> bytes(NextReportID)`

 ## Report
-A report is stored using the subspace ID and its ID combined as its key.
+A report is stored using the subspace id and its id combined as the key.
 This allows to easily query:
-- All the reports of a subspace;
+- all the reports of a subspace;
-- A specific report in a subspace.
+- a specific report in a subspace.

 * `0x02 | Subspace ID | Report ID | -> ProtocolBuffer(Report)`